It's Rush Limbaugh and this, the Excellence in Broadcasting Network.

 A profundity, or any point you're trying to make, people need to be hit with it over and over before it registers.

-And last week, I tried to make the point that what I thought was going on was the Democrat Party over Obamacare, and ancillary things was terrified.
+And last week, I tried to make the point that what I thought was going on was the Democrat Party over Obamacare and Ancillary Things was terrified.

-That I don't I didn't see the Democrat Party as unified.
+That I don't, I didn't see the Democrat Party as unified.

-You have all these Democrat senators up for re-election, wanting to abandon Obama and Carol and delay the individual mandate, signature issue, willing to walk away from it.
+You have all these Democrat senators up for reelection wanting to abandon Obamacare and delay the individual mandate.

-The very people who voted for it, nevertheless, and I don't think they should be allowed to walk away from it.
+The very people who voted for it, nevertheless, I don't think they should be allowed to walk away from it.

 They need to have it hung around their necks.

-But, you know, we never hear about this.
+But we never hear about this.

-We never hear about the internecine battles in the Democrat Party.
+never hear about the internecine battles in the Democrat Party.

 But the Democrat Party is not utopia.